MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-software-load-balancer.md

 Here's the high-level workflow to troubleshoot SLB issues:

-- Check the configuration state of the SLB Multiplexer VMs
+- Check the configuration state of the SLB Multiplexer (MUX) VMs
 - Troubleshoot common configuration state errors
 - Collect SLB state dump

 ## Check the configuration state of the SLB Multiplexer VMs

-If the SLB Multiplexer (MUX) reports any failure, you must first check the configuration state of the SLB MUX VMs.
+If the SLB MUX reports any failure, you must first check the configuration state of the SLB MUX VMs.
 To do this, you can either use Windows Admin Center or PowerShell.

 ### [Windows Admin Center](#tab/windows-admin-center)